Competing effectively with the authoritarian regime in Beijing requires a superior blend of cooperation and confrontation.

 “Do not repeat tactics which gained you victory in the past, but let your tactics be molded by the infinite variety of circumstances.”Sun Tzu, quoted in The Thirty-Six Strategies of Ancient China by Stefan Verstappen

 Diplomatic-Informational Persuasion and Dissuasion (d i P Ds).
-Empowered by growing trade and finance, Beijing uses diplomatic-informational persuasion/dissuasion to sweeten concessions and discourage democratic politics, inhibit freedom of speech and press, skew judicial decisions, and propagate a narrative of China as a benevolent model of cooperation.
+Empowered by growing trade and finance, Beijing uses diplomatic-informational persuasion/dissuasion to sweeten concessions and undermine democratic politics, inhibit freedom of speech and press, skew judicial decisions, and propagate a narrative of China as a benevolent model of cooperation.
 With a diplomatic narrative of fairness and justice, Communist Party of China (CPC)-directed activities leverage false narratives and disinformation to persuade individuals and businesses to conduct industrial espionage, steal commercial and military technology, and abide by the Party line.

 Economic Inducement (e I).
 China pursues protectionist mercantilism to acquire technology and resources, subsidize domestic advantage, set technical standards, and build credit.
 The principal effect of increased wealth and energy demand is to induce deficit-ridden and commodity economies to depend on China.
 Increased ties secure Arctic routes, trans-continental and maritime networks, and military bases.
 CPC-run Belt and Road Initiative (BRI) Development activities (321) manipulate successful companies, such as privately-owned Huawei, to offset unequal development and high debt risks, and gather intelligence.